phamsonit/INTIMALS_freqtals/clusterASTs/README.md

 ### USAGE ###

-`java -jar clusterAST.jar INPUT_DIRECTORY OUTPUT_DIRECTORY NUMBER_OF_CLUSTERS`
+`java -jar clusterAST.jar inputDirectory outputDirectory createDataBaseOption algorithmName numberCluster`

-where
-- `INPUT_DIRECTORY`   : a root directory containing ASTs.
-- `OUTPUT_DIRECTORY`  : a directory containing ASTs of clusters
+`inputDirectory` : a directory containing ASTs `outputDirectory` : a directory containing output clusters `createDataBaseOption` : 1 - keep all labels; 2 - keep only leafs `algorithmName` : 1 - hierarchical; 2 - KMeans
-- `NUMBER_OF_CLUSTERS`: number of output clusters.
+`numberCluster` : number of output clusters

+Note: clusteringAST uses root labels and white labels to limit the labels considered by clustering algorithms.
-Note: put the script `hierarchical.py` in the same directory as `clusterAST.jar`
+Thus, please be sure that you put the `listRootLabel.txt` and `listWhiteLabel.txt` in the same directory as clusterAST.jar

+### Input ###
+A set of ASTs in XML format

 ### Output ###
-The output is a list of sub-directories which contain ASTs of clusters.
+The output is a set of sub-directories.
+Each sub-directory contains a list of ASTs which belong to its cluster.